 Orientation of the Solar Array

-Solar panels in Austin, Tx should be oriented in a southern azimuth between due east and due west.
+Solar panels in Austin, TX should be oriented in a southern azimuth between due east and due west.
 The amount of solar production can vary 8 – 12% depending on the type of solar module and orientation.
-Some solar modules, such as SunPower, have better production efficiency in less optimum azimuth angles.
+Some solar modules, such as Panasonic, have better production efficiency in less optimum azimuth angles.
 Due south is the optimum for solar production and all around production.
 Eastern azimuths will deem extra production in the morning while western arrays will produce more energy in the afternoon.
 Western facing solar arrays are becoming more popular in areas with peak demand pricing.

 Magnitude of Sunlight

 The measure of power per unit area provided by the sun is called irradiance.
 Solar irradiance varies by the time of day, time of year, and cloud coverage.
 Solar energy production has a direct relationship with solar irradiance.
 Stormy weather and overcast conditions can greatly reduce the amount of solar being produced.